Goli4thus/linvstmanager/README.md

 1. Install required packages based on your distribution:
   * **Archlinux / Manjaro**:

-    A PKGBUILD does exist: [See here](https://github.com/usrmusicman/PKGBUILDS/tree/master/linvstmanager).
+    An AUR package does exist: [See here](https://aur.archlinux.org/packages/linvstmanager-git/).

     Alternatively install the following for proceding with the manual install:
     ```